 Riding a three-game winning streak, the Sabres will head north to take on the Toronto Maple Leafs on Saturday at Air Canada Centre.
 Puck drop is scheduled for 7:30 p.m.

 Notice how this recap is NOT a chronological rundown of what happened.
-That’s exactly what the scoring and penalty tables are for.
-This is probably a short recap, but aim for yours to be 450-550 words.
+That’s exactly what the scoring tables is for.